pivotal/docs-tap/getting-started.md

     ![REGISTER button on the right side of the header](images/getting-started-tap-gui-5.png)

-3. "Register an existing component" prompts you to type a repository URL.
+3. "Register an existing component" prompts you to enter a repository URL.
     Type the link to the `catalog-info.yaml` file in the Git repository field and click **ANALYZE**.

     ![Select URL](images/getting-started-tap-gui-6.png)